 The program included a variety of miniatures from the early 19th century through the early 1900s with works by the following composers: Elise von Schlik (1792-1855), Gabriella von Deym (dates unknown), Josefina Brdlíková (1843-1910), Marie Madierová (dates unknown), and Ema Destinnová (1878-1930).
-Dr. Bunzel commented that her perspective for this concert centered on "intersections between musical composition, literature, and performance; between Czech and international composers from the Czech lands and abroad; and between musical spaces."
+Dr. Bunzel commented that her perspective for this concert centered on "intersections between musical composition, literature, and performance; between Czech and international composers from the Czech lands and abroad; and between musico-literary innovation and concepts of musical spaces."